vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/vault-integration/README.md

 The most involving steps to make the Concourse-Vault integration work are the actual configuration of the Vault and Concourse servers as described further below.

-From a pipeline definition standpoint though, to have Vault secrets retrieved by Concourse is simple: just add the desired secret to a `resources` or `params` section of the pipeline using surrounding double parenthesis. , for example:
+From a pipeline definition standpoint though, it is very simple: just add the desired secret to a `resources` or `params` section of the pipeline using surrounding double parenthesis, for example:

 ```
 jobs: